Safe at Home

 There is little hope for accessing affordable housing, with the wait time for family violence victim-survivors averaging close to two years (DFFH, 2024).

-What does a Safe at Home trial involve?
+Safe at Home research

 McAuley consulted with women who have used our services, who have become homeless because of family violence.
 This gave us valuable information about what really happens on the ground and where things are not working well – as well as whether being able to stay home safely could have been an option.
 Read more about: Listening to those with lived experience.